invalio19/rct2-fleecer/README.md

 **2. Why are two of my rides considered duplicates of each other even though they are different ride types?**

-Some ride types in RCT2 are considered the same for some game mechanics, including the mechanics used for determining ride price value.
+Many rides in RCT2 are considered the same for some game mechanics, including the mechanics used for determining ride price value.
 These rides are:

 - The **Car Ride** and **Monster Trucks**.
 - The **Classic Mini Roller Coaster** (OpenRCT2 only) and **Junior Roller Coaster**.